This Valentine’s Day, End Violence Against WomenFebruary 15, 2013

 As part of her One Billion Rising campaign, Ensler aims to raise consciousness about the global problem of violence against women.
 By encouraging women and men to join in solidarity, Ensler hopes to change the cultural and political ways we address violence.

 While the dancing is slated for just one day, spreading awareness does not end today.
 One way to keep the movement going is to join AAUW in urging Congress to reauthorize the Violence Against Women Act (VAWA).
 For me and millions of my college peers, reauthorization of VAWA is particularly important.
 One in 5 women will experience sexual assault while in college.
 Since policies from the Campus SaVE Act are included in the Senate-passed VAWA reauthorization, we could see better and stronger policies from colleges detailing their handling of claims of sexual assault and violence.
 We could also see prevention activities at every school and better reporting on more types of incidents on campuses.
 But that only happens if the House includes these provisions in their bill as well.

 By dancing for One Billion Rising and supporting the reauthorization of VAWA, women can re-energize awareness about violence against women and ignite change.
 This Valentine’s Day, forget the chocolate and the roses.
 Get up and dance, or contact your representatives in Congress.
 Tell them you are over violence against women.

-This post was written by National Student Advisory Council member and AAUW Public Policy Intern Bethany Imondi, whose SAC membership is sponsored by Dagmar E. McGill in memory of Happy Fernandez and Helen F. Faust.
+Bethany Imondi’s participation in the SAC is sponsored by Dagmar E. McGill in memory of Happy Fernandez and Helen F. Faust.